Steps for Completing the M.S. Degree

-- By early June, summer after 4th semester, revise the thesis and submit it to the Graduate Studies Office before the Thesis Publication Deadline
+- By early June/January, after 4th semester, revise the thesis and submit it to the Graduate Studies Office before the Thesis Publication Deadline

 A very common scenario is for the student to miss the April thesis submission deadline because of the project taking longer than they expected.
 Those students may then target the next deadline in the summer, or the one in the following fall.
 Other students delay taking courses, and plan to graduate in their 5th semester or later.
 Those students should still be aware of how short a period of time two semesters is for completing a thesis.

 JS 299 grades are recorded as 'RP' (assuming NC is not warranted) until the thesis is successfully accepted for publication by the Graduate Studies Office.
 At that time, the graduate coordinator will submit a change of grade form to convert the grades to CR.
 The M.S. degree is not awarded until after the student's thesis is accepted for publication by the Graduate Studies Office, and the graduate coordinator has submitted a "Graduate Verification of Culminating Experience Memo" on behalf of the student.

 For a copy of the current University Thesis Guidelines, detailed instructions on how, where, and when to submit the thesis, as well as general contact information regarding thesis related questions, please visit the Office of Graduate Studies website.